Bullet journaling fonts and artistic hand lettering to inspire you and bring your journal to life!

 6. Block letter

-This font is big and bold – and most likely you’ll remember doing this from school!
+This is a big, bold font – and most likely you’ll remember doing this from school!

 This is the first font Pixie tried to replicate, and I was honestly blown away by her efforts: